hallamlab/genome_qc/README.md

 - gunc_db - the GLOBAL path of the GUNC DB.

 ## Running the Workflow
 Once configuration is complete.
-Run the workflow via snakemake
+Run the workflow via snakemake:
 ```
 mamba activate snakemake
 snakemake -p -s Snakefile.genome_qc --use-conda --cores all
 ```

+## Test included in Repo
+We have included a few genomes in the test directory of this repo.
+Just configure the workflow as above using the test dir and run the workflow.